In this piece we take a look at Rory McIlroy and whether he can win the 2020 US Open.

 It seemed forever ago that Rory won the 2011 US Open at Congressional where he blew away the field to win by eight.
 Just a few months after his capitulation at the Masters, the victory was supposed to start the incredible career of McIlroy which would see him win many Majors for years to come.

 But this has not been the case.
 Sure, he won the 2012 and 2014 US PGA and the 2014 Open Championship, but for the past few years, he has been struggling immensely to consistently contend at the top.
-A few top 10’s have been sprinkled in to his Major resume of late, and he has shown excellent form in 2019 so far.
+A few top 10’s have been sprinkled in to his Major resume of late.

-Bearing this in mind, we ask the question, can he win the US Open at Pebble Beach?
+Bearing this in mind, we ask the question, can he win the US Open at Winged Foot?
 Now the answer to this has three prongs to it.
 What is his form like?
 Does the course suit him?
 What about the other contenders and favourites?
 We answer all three below.

 What Is His Form Like?

 Long story short, his form has been pretty uninspiring of late but we suspect the birth of his first child may have kept his mind off golf for a while.
 That being said he started the calendar year with four top-5 finishes and got back to world number one so any criticism here seems harsh.

 This is difficult to tell because I think this is the first time Rory will play the course in competition as he didn’t compete at the 2006 US Open.
 Additionally, even if he had the course has gone under a massive renovation so it may look and play completely differently to that event.

 What we do know is the course will have a premium on a) hitting the fairway, and b) hitting the green.
 Rory is usually pretty good on both of these fronts and he hits it far which is an added benefit at Winged Foot.

 Another main defence of the course are it’s greens and this is where Rory occasionally comes unstuck.
 The greens are pretty large but they have severe undulations and slopes to them which makes putting extremely challenging.